-- 1. Define the real number system as composed of rational and irrational numbers. - a.
-Explain that every number has a decimal expansion; for rational numbers, the decimal expansion repeats or terminates. - b.
-Convert a decimal expansion that repeats into a rational number. - 2.
-Locate rational approximations of irrational numbers on a number line, compare their sizes, and estimate the values of the irrational numbers.
+Each content standard completes the stem "Students will" Number Systems Number Systems and Operations Understand that the real 1.
+Define the real number system as composed of rational and irrational numbers. number system is composed of rational a.
+Explain that every number has a decimal expansion; for rational numbers, the decimal expansion repeats or terminates. and irrational numbers. b.
+Convert a decimal expansion that repeats into a rational number.
+2. Locate rational approximations of irrational numbers on a number line, compare their sizes, and estimate the values of the irrational numbers.